viswaravi/CUDA-Adventures/Readme.md

-# CUDA Challenge
+# CUDA Adventures

 ## Overview
 This repository contains a series of progressively advancing CUDA programming tasks designed to strengthen my understanding of GPU programming and optimization focused on Computer Vision and LLMs.
+Work in progress.

 ## Sections
 ### **1. CUDA Basics**
-**Goal:** Refresh the CUDA fundamentals and implement basic kernels.
+**Goal:** Refresh the CUDA fundamentals and implement basic vector addition kernels.
 Kernel profiling using NSight Compute and NSight Systems.

 ### **2. CUDA Performance Optimizations**
 **Goal:** Deepen my understanding of memory access patterns and warp-level optimizations. implement optimized version of kernels and compare performance gains through profiling.